-John Handrigan is set to begin his second season as assistant men’s golf coach at the University of Florida.
+John Handrigan is set to begin his third season as the assistant men’s golf coach at the University of Florida.
 Handrigan, who comes to the Gators with 10 years of coaching experience at the Division I and II levels, helped lead UF to a trio of victories during his first season in the Orange and Blue.

 In 2011-12, Handrigan helped UF advanced to their 12th consecutive NCAA Championship, the longest active streak in the nation.
-Additionally, the Gators won three tournaments and saw a pair of golfers T.J.
-Vogel and Tyler McCumber earn All-American honors.
+Additionally, the Gators won three tournaments and saw a pair of golfers, T.J.
+Vogel and Tyler McCumber, earn All-American honors.

 Prior to starting with the Gators, Handrigan served as the assistant men’s golf coach at the University of Kansas where he helped the Jayhawks to new heights during his two seasons with the program.
 Handrigan helped coach the team to a pair of tournament victories in 2010 and a top-50 national ranking.
 Additionally, under Handrigan’s watch, the Jayhawks saw a pair of players reach the NCAA Regional in 2010 and 2011.
 Most recently, Handrigan helped KU sign three nationally ranked recruits for 2011 and was instrumental in obtaining a TPI (Titleist Performance Institute) certified training staff for golf specific workouts for the Kansas program.

 Prior to his time in Lawrence, Handrigan served as the head men’s and women’s golf coach at Queens University of Charlotte.
 With the Royals, Handrigan was named the Conference Carolinas 2009 Women’s Golf Coach of the Year after leading a team that set school records for individual and team low rounds.
 Handrigan also achieved success with the men’s program leading multiple players to the NCAA Atlantic Regional Championships.